michaelcueno/MyShell/readme.md

 ## Overview
 This is an implementation of the bash shell, written for my Operating Systems class at UIC in c++.
-It handles multiple pipelined commands and supports file redirection.
+It handles multiple pipelined commands and supports file redirection and background processes.

 ## Install
 To install run 'make statsh'
-!Only works on linux!
+Only works on linux (only tested on Ubuntu 12.04)

 ## Usage
 The program will keep track of the usage stats for each command run and executed.
 This is accomplished by using wait4().
 By typing 'stats' the user can view a list of previously run commands and their corresponding usage stats (User time, system time).